By Larry Writer

-I photographed Julia earlier this year, shortly after Kevin Rudd began his public smear campaign.
+I photographed Julia, shortly after Kevin Rudd began his public smear campaign.
 Somehow, despite all the turmoil that was going on her life at the time, her natural warmth and sweetness shone through in the images.
 She exudes strength, too, the strength to shut out the negativity, the smears and the attacks that no man would ever have to deal with, and concentrate on the job at hand.
 If someone is faking, I can see it in their eyes, and look, hers are serene.
 The one possible concession to the pressure she was under is her hands, which are in a defensive positive.
 The light-bulb above her head symbolises that she is an ideas woman, the most innovative prime minister we’ve ever had, who introduced many tremendous policies.
 The background is chalk boards, which represents her passion for education.
 She is the bravest woman, and I have enormous respect for her.

 RACHAEL FINCH: BEAUTY AND TV REPORTER; AND AMMO: STUNT HORSE